-How We'll Ping You
+How We'll Communicate

-Ad Hoc: Alerts you to an unexcused absence, so that you can communicate with your child's coach accordingly

-Weekly: Updates you on academic progress, attendance, important deadlines, announcements, and other news

-PHONE CALL

-Cyclically (Every ~7 Weeks): Allows for sharing Progress Reports, checking-in on developments at home that affect your student's schoolwork, and discussing attendance, behavior or other important matters
+Kairos uses Remind , a messaging app that connects you with your coach and the school as a whole.
+Please download the app, and you'll be added to your coach's info.
+TEXTS Ad Hoc: Alerts you to an unexcused absence, so that you can communicate with your child's coach accordingly Weekly: Updates you on academic progress, attendance, important deadlines, announcements, and other news PHONE CALL Cyclically (Every ~7 Weeks): Allows for sharing Progress Reports, checking-in on developments at home that affect your student's schoolwork, and discussing attendance, behavior or other important matters

-IN-PERSON MEETING

-Quarterly: Allows for more in-depth conversation about your student's academic and social-emotional growth

-NEWSLETTER

-Weekly (Every ~7 Weeks): Provides updates on major school-wide updates, events, deadlines, and celebrations

-EMERGENCIES

-Ad Hoc: Includes text, robocall, and email in case of emergencies or unplanned school closure (e.g., snow day)

-Need to Reach Us?

-EARLY DISMISSAL

-Call Kairos HQ: If there is an emergency that requires your student to unexpectedly leave school early, call the Kairos HQ (314-252-0602).

-EVERYTHING ELSE

-Email or Text Your Coach: Your child's coach will get back to you within one business day to confirm the next best step for your child.
-Your coach's email can be found at www.kairosacademies.org/team.
+IN-PERSON MEETING Quarterly: Allows for more in-depth conversation about your student's academic and social-emotional growth NEWSLETTER Weekly: Provides updates on major school-wide updates, events, deadlines, and celebrations EMERGENCIES Ad Hoc: Includes text, robocall, and email in case of emergencies or unplanned school closure (e.g., snow day) Need to Reach Us?
+EARLY DISMISSAL Call Kairos HQ: If there is an emergency that requires your student to unexpectedly leave school early, start the pickup on the Fetch kids app.
+We will have your student downstairs and ready to go when you arrive.
+EVERYTHING ELSE Email or Text Your Coach: Your child's coach will get back to you within one business day to confirm the next best step for your child.
+Your coach's email can be found at www.kairosacademies.org/team .